OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/setup_stack.rst

 ==================================================================================== ======= ===========

- Keep in mind that, when `configure` is being run, you are already done calling `setup` on every group and component in the model, so if you add something here, setup will never be called, and it will never be fully integrated into the model hierarchy.
+ Keep in mind that, when `configure` is being run, you are already done calling `setup` on every group and component in the model, so if you add a new subsystem here, setup will never be called on it, and it will not be properly integrated into the model hierarchy.

 Problem setup and final_setup